SeaQL/seaql.github.io/SeaORM/blog/2021-12-24-whats-new-in-0.5.0.md

 ## Insert and Update Return `Model`

 [[#339](https://github.com/SeaQL/sea-orm/pull/339)] As asked and requested by many of our community members.
-You can now get the refreshed `Model` after insert and update operations.
+You can now get the refreshed `Model` after insert or update operations.
 If you want to mutate the model and save it back to the database you can convert the `Model` into `ActiveModel` by calling `into_active_model()` method.

 Breaking Changes:
-- Insert and update return `Model` instead of `ActiveModel`
+- Insert or update return `Model` instead of `ActiveModel`
 - `ActiveModelBehavior::after_save` takes `Model` instead of `ActiveModel`

 ```rust